dotography-code/frontend-starterkit-react/doc/usage.md

 #### Testing

-This starter kit use [Mocha](https://mochajs.org) javscript test framework for testing javascript code.
+This starter kit use [Mocha](https://mochajs.org) javascript test framework for testing javascript code.

 The followings are commands that use for running test